rithmschool/javascript_computer_science_exercises/binary_search_trees_exercise/readme.md

 }
 ```

-Implement the following functions on the `BST.prototype`
+Implement the following functions on the `BinarySearchTree.prototype`

 #### insertIteratively